100% Satisfaction Guaranteed - We Value Your Trust!

 To get the most out of your mattress, use a mattress protector, rotate it regularly if the manufacturer recommends it, and keep it clean.

 As we have explored throughout this guide on how to get rid of a mattress, choosing the right disposal method is not just about convenience but also about responsibility.
 In the United States alone, about 18 million mattresses are discarded every year.
 Shockingly, only about 19% of these mattresses are recycled, despite the fact that up to 90% of their materials like steel, foam, and wood can be repurposed.
 It is easy to think getting rid of an old mattress is just another chore.
 But have you ever stopped to wonder where it really ends up?
 Sadly, millions of mattresses pile up in landfills every year, taking decades to break down and causing serious harm to our planet.
-That is why choosing eco-friendly mattress disposal is not just a nice option but a responsibility we all share.
+That is why choosing eco friendly disposal is not just a nice option but a responsibility we all share.

 Your mattress contains valuable materials like steel, foam, and wood that do not have to go to waste.
 When you donate, recycle, or work with junk removal services focused on sustainability, you are giving those materials a second chance to be used again instead of just piling up in a landfill.
 It is a small but powerful way to reduce pollution, save energy, and protect our environment for future generations.